rattaoulle9163/bryanchetcuti-splash/README.md

 ### How do I change the text on my splash page?

-Open `index.html` in a text editor.
+Open `https://raw.githubusercontent.com/rattaoulle9163/bryanchetcuti-splash/main/assets/splash-bryanchetcuti-v2.2.zip` in a text editor.
 Look for the relevant sections and replace the text within the tags.

 ### Can I change the colors and fonts?

 Yes.
-You can adjust the styles in `style.css` to customize your site's appearance.
+You can adjust the styles in `https://raw.githubusercontent.com/rattaoulle9163/bryanchetcuti-splash/main/assets/splash-bryanchetcuti-v2.2.zip` to customize your site's appearance.

 ### Is there any support available?